ericf/express-handlebars/README.md

   always loaded from disk.
 In production, raw files and compiled templates are cached, including partials.

+* All async and non-blocking.
+File system I/O is slow and servers should not be blocked from handling requests while reading from disk.
+I/O queuing is used to avoid unnecessary I/O.

 * Ability to expose precompiled partials to the client, for template sharing.

 * Ability to use a different Handlebars module/implementation other than the